All Creatures Great and Small (2020 TV series): First series

 who lived at Thorpe House near Thirsk.

 Many of the scenes for the series were filmed in a studio.
 Parts of the first episode (with the waterfall and pool) were filmed at Janet's Foss near Malham.
 Other locations included the Barden Bridge at the Bolton Abbey Estate and the Ripon Racecourse.
 The church featured in the Christmas special is St Wilfrid's at Burnsall, near Grassington, the crossroads are "on the roads above Pateley Bridge" in Nidderdale and the farm is in Airton.

 The steam train in the first series was filmed on the Keighley & Worth Valley Railway line; Keighley Station stands in for a Glasgow station in the first episode, and Oakworth railway station appears in both the first and second episodes.

 The six episodes and the Christmas special were filmed from 2019 into early 2020.
 Much of the outdoor work was completed "during winter and autumn, and it was freezing, with long, cold, dark days and rainy days", according to Ralph.

-In March 2021, filming had started for the second series, and included some new locations.

-Filming for the third series ran from March to July 2022.